Pierogi: Turkey

+and filled with a mixture of Tulum cheese, parsley, and onion.
+Served with toasted walnuts in butter.

 United States and Canada

 Pierogi were brought to the United States and Canada by Central and Eastern European immigrants.
-They are particularly common in areas with large Polish or Ukrainian populations, such as Pittsburgh, Chicago, and New York City (particularly in the East Village of Manhattan and Greenpoint in Brooklyn) along with its New Jersey suburbs.
+They are particularly common in areas with large Polish or Ukrainian populations, such as the Province of Alberta, Pittsburgh, Chicago, and New York City (particularly in the East Village of Manhattan and Greenpoint in Brooklyn) along with its New Jersey suburbs.
 Pierogi were at first a family food among immigrants as well as being served in ethnic restaurants.
-The pierogi in America initially came from Cleveland, Ohio when the first documented sale of pierogi was made at the Marton House Tavern in Cleveland in 1928.
+The pierogi in America initially came from Cleveland, Ohio, when the first documented sale of pierogi was made at the Marton House Tavern in Cleveland in 1928.
 In the post–World War II era, freshly cooked pierogi became a staple of fundraisers by ethnic churches.
 By the 1960s, pierogi were a common supermarket item in the frozen food aisles in many parts of the United States and Canada, and are still found in grocery stores today.